Kathleen Kelley Reardon is Phi Beta Kappa and professor emerita of management at the University of Southern California’s Marshall School of Business.

 Kathleen earned her Ph.D. summa cum laude and with distinction at the University of Massachusetts at Amherst, and won the National Communication Association’s Gerald R. Miller Outstanding Dissertation of the Year award.
 She received her BA degree with honors from the University of Connecticut at Storrs.
 She was also elected to the honors societies of Phi Beta Kappa, Phi Kappa Phi and Mortar Board.
 She also received the 2013 University of Connecticut alumni Humanitarian Award.

 Her primary areas of scholarly interest have been communication, persuasion, politics in the workplace, leadership, and negotiation.
-Public Opinion Quarterly described her first book, Persuasion in Practice, ”a landmark contribution to the field.”
+Public Opinion Quarterly described her first book, Persuasion in Practice, as ”a landmark contribution to the field.”

 At The Marshall School, Kathleen has taught negotiation in the MBA, Executive MBA and International MBA programs.
 For 15 years, she served on the Preventive Medicine faculty where, as a National Cancer Institute postdoctoral fellow and as a professor, developed interventions aimed at changing dangerous health habits among high-risk populations.
 She has been principle and co-principle investigator on federal and private grants supporting this work.
 She also served as director of USC’s Sample Presidential Fellows Program and of the USC Leadership Institute.